 - B.S., Physics, University of Pittsburgh College of Arts and Sciences, 1975

-The purpose of my research is to try to understand the causes of parathyroid tumors, including malignant parathyroid tumors, and to understand the regulation of G protein signaling in brain and hormonal tissue.
+The purpose of my research is to understand the regulation of G protein signaling in brain and endocrine tissue, and to understand the causes of parathyroid tumors, including malignant parathyroid tumors.

 Applying our Research